 Usability

-If navigating to important content is a chore for users, loyal clients will get frustrated quickly.
-Whether people are coming for specific information or browsing, it’s essential to have an intuitive interface and organized layout.
+If users find navigating to important content a chore, loyal clients will quickly become frustrated.
+Whether people are coming for specific information or browsing, it’s essential to have an intuitive interface and an organized layout.
 Any page on the site is no more than three clicks away from any other.
-You don’t just want visitors; you won’t return visitors.
+You don’t just want visitors; you want return visitors.

 Performance

 Speed is essential to user experience.
-If your website lags or buffers, there are many other sites for your visitors to go to instead.
+If your website lags or buffers, there are many other sites your visitors can visit instead.
 And if your website is down more than once in a blue moon, then you can trust that you’re losing valuable opportunities.

 Quality